makusan8/kubernetes/README.md

 sudo nala fetch
 ```

-We're gonna apply few settings to our base vm :
+We're gonna apply few settings to our base VM :

   - install basic utility tools
   - these are useful especially for vm :